smilesbright/ChessPuter/README.md

 ChessPuter can be compiled on Linux with its Makefile.
 It can be installed and played with best on PyChess (https://github.com/pychess/pychess).

 ** ChessPuter is not yet fully UCI compatible.
-To be fully compatible, threads must be implemented to allow for pausing a game while the program is thinking, to allow it to respond to a "isready" command as well as immediately respond to a stop command while thinking.
+To be fully compatible, the following changes still need to be made:
+  - Event handling using threads must be implemented to allow the program to immediately respond to commands such as "stop", "isready", and others
+  - The command string process should be made to be case-insensitive